Growth & Care

 Mass Planting, Hedges/Screening, General Garden Use

 Scotch Broom is blanketed in stunning gold pea-like flowers along the branches from mid to late spring.
-It has emerald green foliage throughout the season.
+It has emerald green deciduous foliage.
 The small compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.
 The smooth bark and lime green branches add an interesting dimension to the landscape.